-We step out of the van and are in awe at the size and beauty of the new sternwheeler, Queen of the Mississippi.
+Stepping out of the van, we are in awe at the size and beauty of the new sternwheeler, Queen of the Mississippi.

 My love affair with the Mississippi began many years ago as I poured over the adventures of Tom Sawyer and Huck Finn.

 After cumulative years of fantasizing, sharing my dreams with my wife Jo, we are boarding for a seven-day cruise upriver to Memphis.

 When American Cruise Lines offers a special on the June trip, we go for it, realizing it would be hot and humid at this time of year.